rcoldiron/bite-sized-data-analysis-projects/eda-miami-dade-storms/README.md

 ## Analysis Process

 - Created a Python virtual environment
-- Installed the following packages: `pandas`, `numpy`, `statistics`, `matplotlib`, and `rich-dataframe`.
+- Installed the following packages: `notebook`, `ipywidgets`, `pandas`, `numpy`, `statistics`, `matplotlib`, and `rich-dataframe`.
-- Recorded the commands I used in the terminal in a Python file, with commented outputs
+- Recorded the commands I used in a Python file

-In other projects, I will use Jupyter Notebooks or Google Colab; however, I really love the terminal. 🙂
+- Ran the analysis in a Jupyter Notebook, specifically to get the visualizations

 ## Summary of Findings